Xeno-Selfbot/Xeno/README.md

 You should choose a desired prefix for the commands so then the commands won't run if you sent `ping` for an example.
 [ NOTE: The prefix must not include any spaces or the commands will not register properly ]

+For the `afk_message`, you can type one if you want to.
+It's just the message the bot will send when afk mode is on

 For the `nitro_sniper` that is optional, but you can have it on so then you can snipe discord nitro and so the bot can instanly redeem it for you